JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 5. Follow steps 5–9 from [the previous section](#create-the-xcframework-and-the-package-swift-file) for `together.xcframework`: archive, calculate the checksum, upload the archived XCFramework, create and push a `Package.swift` file.

-Now you can try and import the dependency into an Xcode project: you should have both `network` and `database` modules available for import in Swift code.
+Now you can try and import the dependency into an Xcode project: after adding the `import together` directive, you should have classes from both the `network` and `database` modules available for import in Swift code.